-For questions about potential trail improvement grants, including specific projects and eligibility, local clubs and sponsors are encouraged to contact their local DNR parks and trails area supervisor.
-For statewide or general questions, you may contact John Waters at 651-259-5620 or John.Waters@state.mn.us.
+For questions about potential trail improvement grants, including specific projects and eligibility, local clubs and sponsors are encouraged to contact their local DNR parks and trails area supervisor (see the current trail improvement manual for a map with area supervisor contact information).
+For statewide or general questions, you may contact Wade Miller at 651-259-5643or wade.miller@state.mn.us.

 Please submit questions no later than 4:30 p.m.
-Central Time, on September 25, 2020.
+Central Time, on May 25, 2023.